Arts-of-coding/rs_cytoscape/README.md

 ```

 # Python automation tutorial
+Run the project.ipynb in jupyter notebook.

-# Loading in the rsnumber-gene network in cytoscape for linking the wikipathway
+# Linking the generated network to pathways in the Cytoscape app.
+Download (https://cytoscape.org/download.html) and install Cytoscape (run the .exe file).

 Install cytargetlinker in the Cytoscape app (Apps > App Manager > search Cytargetlinker > install).
 Load in the generated csv file (readme file 1) with edges in cytoscape.

+Import the netowrk (Cytoscape > import Network from Filesystem).
+See image below for selecting the right settings.

+Download the wikipathways dataset from https://cytargetlinker.github.io/pages/linksets/wikipathways and unzip the dataset on your system.

+Extend the network (Cytoscape > apps > cytargetlinker > extend network).
+See image below for choosing the right settings.

+Now the Ensembl genes are linked to the pathways and the final network is generated!

-# notes of interest
+# Notes of interest
-If the jupyter widgets do not show wihtin jupyter notebook then execute the following command within the console:
+If the jupyter widgets do not show wihtin jupyter notebook then execute the following command within the console before restarting jupyter notebook:

 ```console
 jupyter nbextension enable --py widgetsnbextension
 ```